Day One 11th December 2018

 Fred Fernandes, Section Manager Strategic Safety Analysis Coordination and Safety Systems, Civil Aviation Safety Authority

-The aviation industry is under real threat from cyber security attacks.
+The aviation industry is under real threat from cyber attacks.
 Understanding the types of attacks and their effect on the safety performance of our industry is crucial.
 Setting up robust defensive measures through frontline technical design methods and through implementation of a management system approach are two controls that aviation service providers have to support them.
-Managing the supply chain is also a critical element for service providers to understand if they wish to manage cyber security attacks.
+Managing the supply chain is also a critical element for service providers to understand if they wish to manage cyber attacks.
 Conducting simple internal and supply chain assessments will provide service providers with key risk areas to concentrate on.
 Egis will introduce a generic maturity model suitable for such assessments.

 Huw Ross, Principal Consultant, Helios